 Reduce bloating at Christmas: 5 simple habits for relaxed digestion

-Why bloating is particularly common on holidays
+Why bloating is particularly common during holidays

 During the Christmas season, several of these factors often come together: